Low Water Status - Carp River

 .

-WATERSHED CONDITIONS STATEMENT – CARP RIVER WATERSHED - LOW WATER LEVEL II – November 21, 2025
+WATERSHED CONDITIONS STATEMENT – CARP RIVER WATERSHED - NORMAL – January 16, 2026

-This statement is to advise that present conditions in the Carp River Watershed have improved to Level II (Moderate) Low Water conditions in accordance with the Ontario Low Water Response Program.
+This statement is to advise that present conditions in the Carp River Watershed have improved to Normal conditions in accordance with the Ontario Low Water Response Program.

 Conservation Authority staff continue to monitor conditions and communicate with water managers throughout the watershed.